DomeHQ/.github/profile/README.md

 - **phone-number based**
 - **instant & persistent**

+Each initiative gets its own dome.
+Each dome stays focused on what it was created for.

+Built in India, for the world.

 ---

-## 👩‍💻 For Developers: Why you should care
+## 👩‍💻 For Developers: where you fit in

 Dome is also a **mini-app platform**.

-Developers can build **cards** — small, focused tools that plug into domes:
+Developers build **cards** — small, focused tools that plug into domes.

+Examples:
 - expense trackers
 - attendance tools
 - booking systems